 The important thing to remember is that each court follows a different set of rules for property division.
 Each divorce case is unique, and each court will award and divide property accordingly.
 For this reason, separate property may sometimes be included in that division.

 The division may also depend on any personal sacrifices of the marriage.
 If one spouse stayed home with the children during most of the marriage while the other acted as the chief breadwinner, the latter would likely have more valuable separate assets, but the court wouldn’t likely judge everything only from that information.
 In this situation, the court may recognize the value of the stay-at-home spouse by awarding that spouse more of the communal assets, to level the playing field, so to speak.

 To determine how property will be divided, the monetary values of both communal and separate properties have to be legally determined.
 If you are walking through property division issues, each of your respective lawyers, and sometimes financial advisers or accountants, will try to help you and your spouse assess the value of your personal properties: your home, additional properties, vehicles, investments, heirlooms, benefits, and any debts.

-If you’re located in the state of Alabama, please contact us at the Charlotte Christian Law.
+If you’re located in the state of Alabama, please contact us at The Law Offices of Charlotte Christian and Associates.
 We can walk you through every step of your property division.
-Call us today!
+Call us at (256) 859-7277 today!